Lola Fernández

 Lola Fernández (born 15 November 1926) in Colombia is a leading Costa Rican teacher and abstract painter.

 Life

 Fernández was born in Cartagena, Colombia in 1926 but she moved with her family to Costa Rica whilst still a child.
 This was where she began her artistic training at the Escuela de Artes Plásticas (University of Costa Rica) in 1941.
-Francisco Amiguetti was one of the artists she studied under.
+Francisco Amighetti was one of the artists she studied under.
 She then studied abroad, first at Escuela Nacional de Bellas Artes in Colombia starting in 1950.
 In 1954 she went to Italy where she studied at the Accademia di Belle Arti until 1958.
 She had travelled also to Morocco, and the Middle East during the course and afterwards she went to Asia funded by UNESCO.
 During that time her travelling included Japan, India and China.